Hands Up! It’s game on in the classroom

-Digital Australia report finds 7 out of 10 parents use computer and video games as an educational tool
+Digital New Zealand report finds 7 out of 10 parents use computer and video games as an educational tool

-Sydney, Australia – 30 April 2012 – Australian parents are increasingly embracing computer and video games as an educational tool, according to the latest research commissioned by the Interactive Games & Entertainment Association (iGEA).
+Auckland, New Zealand – 30 April 2012 – New Zealand parents are increasingly embracing computer and video games as an educational tool, according to the latest research commissioned by the Interactive Games & Entertainment Association (iGEA).

-The report found that parents are seeing their children receive numerous educational benefits from playing computer and video games including learning about technology, maths, science, planning, language, work, life and society in general.
+The report found that parents believe some video games may help their children better understand technology, maths, science, planning, language, work, life and society in general.

-Ron Curry, CEO of iGEA, says video games are increasingly embraced as teaching tools not only by parents but by school teachers and university lecturers too.
+Mark Goodacre, Director of the iGEA, says video games are increasingly embraced as teaching tools not only by parents but by school teachers and university lecturers too.

-- Australian gamers are playing video games moderately with 57 per cent playing either daily or every other day
+- New Zealand gamers are playing video games moderately with 58 per cent playing either daily or every day

-- 59 per cent of Australian gamers play up to an hour at one time and only 3 per cent play for five hours or more in one sitting
+- 69 per cent of New Zealand gamers play up to an hour at one time and only 3 per cent play for five hours or more in one sitting

-- The average Australian gamer is 32 years old
+- The average New Zealand gamer is 33 years old.

-Digital Australia 2012 is the 4th report in a series conducted by Dr Jeff Brand at Bond University, based on a random sample of over 1,200 Australian households.
+Digital New Zealand 2012 is the 2nd report in a series conducted in NewZealand by Dr Jeff Brand at Bond University, based on a random sample of over 800 New Zealand households.
 It provides data on computer and video game use and attitudes, as well as the broader consumption of digital media.

 – ends –